 Black pepper, to taste

-3. Add the walnuts, cashews and sherry vinegar to the food processor with the porcini mushrooms.
+3. In a food processor, add 1 cup of the cooked lentils and porcini mushrooms, the walnuts, cashews, sherry vinegar and ¼ cup reduced sodium soy sauce.
 Blend until it forms a thick paste, but still has some recognizable bits of nuts.
-Spoon into the large mixing bowl, and set aside.
+Spoon into a large mixing bowl, and set aside.

-6. Press into the greased loaf pan.
-Cover with aluminum foil, and bake at 375 F for 40-45 minutes.
-Remove from oven.
-Remove foil, and allow to cool for 5-10 minutes before slicing.
-Serve with your favorite gravy.
+9. Press into the greased loaf pan.
+Cover with aluminum foil, and bake at 375º F for 35 minutes.
+Remove the foil.
+Bake at 375º F for an additional 15-20 minutes or until fully cooked through.
+Remove from the oven, and allow to cool for 20 minutes before slicing.
+Serve this vegan lentil loaf with your favorite gravy.